Taraji P. Henson: 2015–present: Empire and beyond

 In July 2020, it was reported that a spin-off Empire series focusing on Henson's character, Cookie Lyon, was in development, with Henson producing and starring, as part of Henson's two-year first-look deal with 20th Century Fox Television through her production company, TPH Entertainment.
 The deal includes developing projects for the network across multiple platforms.
 Henson said she hopes to tackle a number of sensitive topics while cultivating young, fresh voices.
 FOX has since decided to not move forward with the spin-off, currently putting the series on hold.
 In December 2020, Henson began hosting the talk show Peace of Mind with Taraji on Facebook Watch.
 On December 2, 2021, Henson played the role of Miss Hannigan in Annie Live! on NBC.
+Henson also portrayed Shug Avery in the 2023 film The Color Purple acting alongside Danielle Brooks, who portrayed Sofia.
+The film was released on December 25, 2023.
+In 2026, Henson will make her Broadway debut as Bertha Holly in a revival of the August Wilson play Joe Turner's Come and Gone, directed by Debbie Allen.